This article has links to products and services we love, which we may make commission from.

 Every Friday during the school year, 2,000 cadets participate in a military parade, complete with a regimental band and cannon fire.

-Sunset Park, or officially Melton Peter Demetre Park, offers a stretch of beach and park area with benches.
+Sunset Park, officially Melton Peter Demetre Park, offers a stretch of beach and a park area with benches.

 Locals like this spot for sunrise and sunset.

 One of the oldest AME churches in the city, this was the site of the 2015 mass shooting massacre that took the lives of 9 congregants during bible study.